12 Accounting Jobs for Accounting Majors to Consider

 2. Auditor

 Auditors analyze the financial accounts of organizations to ensure compliance with regulations and internal policies.
 In other words, they review the work of accountants, ensuring that no mistakes were made or regulations were violated in the accounting process.
 Large organizations may employ internal auditors who review books from within the organization and often formulate strategies for reducing waste and identifying fraud.
 Most auditors, however, are external auditors.
 External auditors are employed by accounting or auditing firms, and are brought in by client companies to review their financial records on occasion.
 Some organizations will perform periodical or yearly audits, while others may only hire an auditor in instances of suspected fraud or wrongdoing.
-A bachelor’s degree in accounting is typically required to become an auditor.
+A bachelor’s degree in accounting is typically required to pursue a career as an auditor.

 Median annual wage: $69,350